 As a matter of course, the school works to implement ecologically efficient measures so that we gradually become 100% sustainable in our entire chain of productivity.

-- Changing to LED lighting in various areas of the school.
+- Updating to LED lighting throughout the school.

 - Collection of fluorescent tubes for recycling.

 - Use of 100% recycled paper in school.